Smiling person with long hair wearing a white shirt, indoor background

 I’m very open to discuss any of this, and it can also be nice to reference when we meet in person as a great start to forming our collaborative space together.

-About: The Healing Space Approach
+The Healing Space Approach

 Healing spaces can regulate stress, ease suffering, and support the connection of the mind, body, and spirit.
 They also provide a safe container for relational connection, healing and growth